 A top notch outplacement group will utilize career transition coaching alongside digital platforms to ensure your outgoing staff member will have all of the tools needed to find a new, fulfilling job at another company.

 Outplacement training shouldn’t be a chore for your employee.
-By using digital platforms, virtual coaching, and the power of the internet, your staff member should be able to find a job from wherever they and any time they want.
+By using digital platforms, virtual coaching, and the power of the internet, your staff member should be able to find a job from wherever they are and at any time they want.

 Outplacement of terminated employees shouldn’t be the only service offered by the firm.
 They should be thought leaders on the cutting edge of technology who research and find solutions to upcoming HR problems.